mmistakes/minimal-mistakes/_posts/2023-10-19-from-nio-to-fs2-for-udp.md

       } else {
         println("[multicast server] The channel cannot be opened!")
       }
-    } match
+    } match {
       case Failure(ex) =>
         println(s"[multicast server] ${ex.getMessage}")
       case Success(_) =>
-        println("[multicast server] Everything works fine") }
+        println("[multicast server] Everything works fine")
+    }
+  }

   def run(args: List[String]): IO[ExitCode] = ???
 }
 ```
-There go through and compare the changes to the previous NIO server implementation:
+Let's go through and compare the changes to the previous NIO server implementation:

 First, we changed the IP address from localhost to a Multicast address, `225.4.5.6`.
 This address will form the multicast group and is where the datagrams will be sent.

 We also added two new socketOptions, `StandardSocketOptions.IP_MULTICAST_IF` and `StandardSocketOptions.SO_REUSEADDR`.

 The `IP_MULTICAST_IF` option is used to set the network interface that will be used for sending multicast datagrams, here I'll be using my wifi network adapter by calling `NetworkInterface.getByName("wlxb4b024bc35a7")` and passing the interface display name.
+Make sure you use the name of the multicast interface that you have on your computer or laptop.

 The `SO_REUSEADDR` option is used to tell the system if the address can be reused, this enables multiple programs to bind to the same address and is essential for multicasting.